UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 How many people are insured through the Arkansas health insurance Marketplace?

-Enrollment in the Arkansas exchange peaked in 2016 but has declined each year through 2022.
+Enrollment in the Arkansas exchange peaked in 2016 but has declined yearly through 2022.
 Then, in 2021, it grew again, hitting an all-time high in 2022.
-There have been 81,947 people enrolled in the Arkansas exchange, which is a 20k increase from the year before.
+Have been 81,947 people enrolled in the Arkansas exchange, which is a 20k increase from the previous year.

 Did Arkansas implement the ACA’s Medicaid expansion?

 Yes.
-Arkansas is one of 28 states, including DC, that have implemented the Medicaid expansion.
+Arkansas is one of 28 states implementing the Medicaid expansion, including Washington DC health insurance.
 These states are implementing it through a state plan amendment.

 When can you purchase ACA health insurance in Arkansas?

-There are four main insurers with different types of plans available in the northwestern and central parts of the state.
+Four main insurers with different types of plans are available in the northwestern and central parts of the state.